hmuchalski/hmuchalski.github.io/index.md

 <!-- DON'T FORGET TO UPDATE _config.yml and put new date under "Last update" -->

+**2024-08-20** The new academic year is just around the corner.
+We're starting it strong.
+Hubert's collaboration with the Lipshutz's group at UCSB on [preparation of DPDTC was published in *Organic Syntheses*](http://www.orgsyn.org/demo.aspx?prep=v101p0274) (procedure verified by awesome chemists in at the University of Oxford).
+Jason and Karen presented their work at the Fall ACS National Meeting

 **2024-05-09** Awards, recognitions, and bittersweet farewells.
 Best of luck to Class of '24: Isabella, Ani, and Franklin.

 **2024-04-10** Isabella Garcia is the Department Nominee for 2024 Dean's Medal.
 Mariah was awarded Kenneth Chan Memorial Scholarship.
 Congratulations to Isabella and Mariah!